-* Can you tell which one is the Moissanite and which two are the diamonds?
+* Moissanite vs real diamond.
+Can you tell which one is the moissanite and which two are the diamonds?
 (Hint: It's one of the round stones)

-Moissanite on the other hand, originates from space meteorites and is not a gem you find naturally on Earth.
-Due to this fact, all Moissanite gems are lab created because sourcing its natural form is nearly impossible in nature.
-Since new Moissanites are grown in labs, the environment the gemstone grows in can be controlled and regulated for more the most consistent and best production results.
+Moissanite, on the other hand, originates from space meteorites and is not a gem you find naturally on Earth.
+Due to this fact, all moissanite gems are lab-created because sourcing its natural form is nearly impossible in nature.
+Since new moissanites are grown in labs, the environment the gemstone grows in can be controlled and regulated for the most consistent and best production results.

-Brilliance, which refers to the gemstone's ability to reflect white light, is a good measure for how much ‘sparkle and fire’ a gem has.
+Brilliance, which refers to the gemstone's ability to reflect white light, is a good measure of how much ‘sparkle and fire’ a gem has.
 Brilliance relies on the gemstone's refraction.
-Moissanite disperses light very well and has higher light refraction than Diamond and will appear more brilliant.
-Additionally, Moissanite is less likely to attract grease or dirt over time than a Diamond due to its crystalline structure which should help keep the ‘sparkle’ longer in between cleanings.
+Moissanite disperses light very well and has higher light refraction than diamond, and will appear more brilliant.
+Additionally, moissanite is less likely to attract grease or dirt over time than a diamond due to its crystalline structure, which should help keep the ‘sparkle’ longer between cleanings.

-Overall, Moissanite is a fraction of the high cost of a Diamond, and this is due to supple and demand since Diamonds are still fairly popular in the US for engagement rings.
-While a Diamond’s price varies based on cut, clarity, carat, and other individual characteristics, Moissanite stones are usually the same price and varies incrementally with the size and shape of the stone.
+Overall, moissanite is a fraction of the high cost of a diamond.
+This is primarily due to supply and demand since diamonds are still fairly popular in the US for engagement rings.
+While a diamond’s price varies based on cut, clarity, carat, and other individual characteristics like setting. moissanite stones are usually the same price and will vary incrementally with the size and shape of the stone.

 Moissanite deposits are extremely rare on Earth.
 Technically, it’s a precious gemstone that comes from space.
 This brilliant stone was initially discovered by Nobel Prize winner Dr. Henri Moissan back in 1893, amongst the remnants of an ancient meteor crater in Arizona.

 However, while researching to answer questions regarding what moissanite is, science was able to create a moissanite stone using a laboratory and an artisan's touch.
-Years of research, testing, and errors eventually lead scientists to artificially create a moissanite diamond from silicon carbide formed as a single crystal.
-This lavish gemstone is now available to those who are looking for a conflict-free and environmentally friendly alternative to a diamond.
+Years of research, testing, and errors eventually led scientists to artificially create a moissanite diamond from silicon carbide formed as a single crystal.
+This lavish gemstone is now available to those who want to buy a conflict-free and environmentally friendly alternative to a diamond.